How to Speak Up at the Hospital

 - Whether you share your experience anonymously or identified, hospitals will use your experience to further improve on their quality of care.

-Start with the person closest to your care.
+Start with a person you trust who is familiar with your care.

 - Your nurse or your doctor